 Meanwhile, the refinance share of loan applications is in fact rising, and is now near 80 percent, per the Mortgage Bankers Association.

 Previous estimates saw the purchase-money mortgage share rising to 50 percent by now…not even close.
 Just wait until the traditionally slow fall and winter home buying seasons.

 On top of those not willing to take the plunge, there are plenty of people out there who can’t even buy a home if they wanted to, thanks to that unemployment issue, along with more stringent mortgage underwriting guidelines in place today.

 And roughly 20 percent can’t buy simply because they fudged up their previous mortgage.

 Imagine if the loose underwriting that was in place during the boom was still in place…everyone would own a home.
 But we know that’s a bad idea…

 All that said, you’ve got to figure that buying a home right now can’t be all bad.
 As mentioned earlier, you’d be much better off than those who bought five years ago from a home price, equity and interest rate perspective.

 The question is whether you need to hurry up and make the decision.
 Given the relatively high chance of more bad economic news, along with forecasts of lower home prices in the near future, it may pay to wait and buy next year if you’ve got time.

-And in the meantime, you can get your finances in order to ensure you qualify without worry when that time comes.
+And in the meantime, you can get your finances in order to ensure you will qualify without worry when that right time comes.